 Our inaugural white paper, researched and reported by Senior Academic Computing Consultant Baynard Bailey, is on the topic of digital storytelling.
 Possible future topics include high performance computing, virtual reality, and microcredentials, or digital badging.
 Please let us know if these efforts are useful for you, and if there are particular topics that you’d like us to address.

 Director, Academic Computing Services

-In support of the Environmental Studies focus on the Casparkill Watershed, we recorded a flight above the Casparkill Creek, from its source to its mouth in the Hudson River, a distance of about 10 miles.
+In support of the Environmental Studies focus on the Casperkill Watershed, we recorded a flight above the Casperkill Creek, from its source to its mouth in the Hudson River, a distance of about 10 miles.
 The course was covered by 6 separate flights, as shown below.
-We also flew a course over the Casparkill’s biggest tributary, the Fonteyn Kill.
+We also flew a course over the Casperkill’s biggest tributary, the Fonteyn Kill.

 Click on a red or green line segment to see a drone video of the corresponding section of the Casperkill Creek, flown north to south.
 (Click on the yellow line segment to see a drone video of the Fonteyn Kill.)